devel0/example-react-inifinite-scroll/readme.md

 ## features

 - load filtered rows on demand for resize occurred or scrolled to the end
-- fixed header can be managed by placing infinite scroll with a top margin
+- scrollable container with fixed or autofit height
-- count of rows to load in order to fill the page are computed by a generic customizable row height
+- count of rows to load in order to fill the page are computed by a dummy customizable row height
 - feedbacks for pagesize, items, loading in progress, available height changed
-- resize window feed more data if needed in a debounced way
+- handle window resize to extend if autofit height mode used
 - sort and filter model applicable and usable in the fetchData method

 ## quickstart